 Whenever the prices touch the resistance level it begins to fall and if the prices break the resistance level then it continues to rise.

-Resistance is one of the most important tools which the market participants analyse when the market is rising.
+Resistance is one of the most important tools which the market participants analyze when the market is rising.
 It often acts as a trigger for selling.

-As the process of identification of S&R is same, first let us discuss about support then we will discuss the procedure to identify both S&R .
+As the process of identification of S&R is the same, first let us discuss support then we will discuss the procedure to identify both S&R.

-Support is a predetermined level below which the price stop falling further down.
+Support is a predetermined level below which the price stopped falling further down.